-Foreign applicants applying via Uni-Assist have to upload the required documents as PDF files!
+Foreign applicants apply online via Uni-Assist by uploading the required documents as PDF files!

 Foreign applicants, i.e. applicants holding a bachelor degree from a university outside of Germany, must upload the documents listed under (b)–(h) as PDF files to the Uni-Assist application portal: